akkik04/Spotuino/README.md

 # Project Visuals:

 Below is a picture of the circuit.
 The picture shows the display of the buttons and the entire hardware.
-To view a detailed video of the project in action.
-Click [Watch Visual](https://github.com/akkik04/Arduino-Controlled-Spotify/blob/main/Project-Visuals/Updated-Visuals/ArduinoSpotifyProjectUpdatedVid.MOV).
+To view the latest video of the project in action.
+Click [Watch Visual](https://github.com/akkik04/Arduino-Controlled-Spotify/blob/main/Project-Visuals/Updated-Visuals/ArduinoSpotifyVid.MOV).
 ![Arduino-Spotify-Project Hardware Requirements (2)](https://user-images.githubusercontent.com/81925146/129284092-69f1b06a-196a-4407-88b2-3cb3424de110.png)